 The financial support of all these people and institutions is particularly important in the time of the ongoing pandemic.
 It should be noted how great losses were suffered by the entire economy, especially the tourism industry, due to the spring and unexpected lockdown.
 We can only go back to the pre-epidemic state together, but it requires the commitment of each of us.

-By making our daily choices, we have a huge impact on how a dull economy, exhausted by the struggle with the coronavirus, will get back on its feet.
-One of such important choices will be the choice of a place to spend the winter break in 2021.
+By making daily choices, we have a huge impact on how a dull economy, exhausted by the struggle with the coronavirus, will get back on its feet.
+One of such important choices will be the choice of a place to spend the winter holidays.
 Choosing winter holidays in Poland, especially in the northern regions of the country, we have a real opportunity to stimulate the activation of the economy in those towns that have so far been considered only summer holiday destinations.

 It may turn out that these elections become natural, also due to restrictions on international traffic, as was the case during last summer holidays.
 We hope for a quick recovery of the economy, wishing everyone health!